Advice notice on routine access to personal records

-Under the Freedom of Information Acts all records, including records containing personal information, under the control of the University may be accessed.
+Under the Freedom of Information Act 2014 all records, including records containing personal information, under the control of the University may be accessed.

-Where access to a record cannot be provided, the student or staff member should be informed of this sand advised of the option of making an application under the Freedom of Information Acts.
+Where access to a record cannot be provided, the student or staff member should be informed of this and advised of the option of making an application under the Freedom of Information Act.
 Certain information may be of such a sensitive nature that requests for access will only be dealt with under the Freedom of Information legislation.

 This advice notice can be used as a reference or a guide together with any existing good practices that are already in place regarding access to information.